MetaBarj0/covertops-cmake-llvm/README.md

 precisely locations in your production code that are not covered by at least one test.

-To get this report, open an editor on a file that is actually handled by a build system generator (here `cmake`) and hit the button at the top right corner of the editor window.
+To get this report, open a vscode window on a file that is actually handled by a build system generator (here `cmake`) and hit the button at the top right corner of the editor window.

 The primary purpose of this extension is to help the developer to ensure she/he is following the Test Driven Development discipline correctly by reporting any region of the code that is not covered by a test.

-It's designed to be run very frequently, to get quick and precise feedback on code coverage.
+It's designed to be run very frequently (each tests run), to get quick and precise feedback on code coverage.

 `Insert gif here`